Stephanie Coggins Named New City Secretary - NewsBreak

 Stephanie Coggins Named New City Secretary

-Stephanie Coggins - City Secretary (CoA) The City of Amarillo has announced that Stephanie Coggins has been named the new City Secretary.
+The City of Amarillo has announced that Stephanie Coggins has been named the new City Secretary.
 “The position of city secretary was attractive because I have a passion for serving Amarillo,” Coggins said.
 “I think it is incredible to be able to assist in accurately recording and preserving the history of Amarillo.
-I feel like this is a role to which I bring a lot of institutional knowledge that will allow me to best serve the organization.”www.kgncnewsnow.com
+I feel like this is a role to which I bring a lot of institutional knowledge that will allow me to best serve the organization.”www.1009theeagle.com

 Comments / 0